 Making human knowledge stable and accessible to all

-SUNRISE Information Services (SUNRISE) is an Australian-owned and operated private research centre aimed at finding the most stable, interesting and easy-to-read educational and research information for the global community.
+SUNRISE Information Services (SUNRISE) is an Australian-owned and operated private research centre aimed at finding and presenting the most stable and timeless educational and research knowledge for the global community.

 What we do

-- To simplify existing information for easy assimilation and recognition of the core knowledge of greatest stability and usefulness for the 21st century and beyond.
+- To simplify existing information for easy assimilation and recognition of the core knowledge (i.e., concepts) of greatest stability and usefulness for the 21st century and beyond.

 - To apply well-established principles of accelerated learning to the stable knowledge.